HISTORY

 THREAT

 This building, a significant part of our city's history, has sat vacant for nine years.
 In 2011, the New England Farm Workers Council bought and still owns it.
 The Council operated it on and off as a nightclub and events venue until April 2015, when it closed due to a shooting.
 The owner planned to redevelop the building, gaining political and financial support for a $40 million revitalization—but instead, the property sat vacant.
-Now, this property, with its rich history, is scheduled for auction on September 23.
-The potential loss of this building is not a distant concern, but a matter of great urgency that requires immediate action.
+This building was auctioned on September 23.
+The current owner has experience with restoring a former Connecticut Theater.

 Reuse